josejimenezluna/xaibench_tf/README.md

 wget -O results.tar.gz https://libdrive.ethz.ch/index.php/s/PYc53dCRSuxAiqC/download
 ```

+## Tutorial

+If you are interested in using this work to benchmark additional feature attribution approaches, we provide a tutorial in jupyter notebook format that should cover the basics of data handling and calculation of metrics under `xaibench/notebooks/benchmark_example.ipynb`.

 ## Citation

 If you find this work, code, or parts thereof useful, please consider citing: